ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 - An AUTHORITY section, containing information about the servers that are authoritative for the DNS zone pertinent to the response; and
 - An ADDITIONAL section that contains other information.

-*The ADDITIONAL section is the interesting part of a DNS response for the purposes of understanding the Kaminsky attack.*

 ### Glue

 The system of delegations and referrals between zones has an inherent